Páez language: History

 Although dozens of indigenous languages have been extinguished at the hand of the Spanish (and later Colombian) Empire, there remain more than 60 languages within the boundaries of what is now known as Colombia.
 Most of these languages are classified into 10 linguistic families: Chibcha, Arawak, Carib, Quechua, Tukano, Guahibo, Makú-Puinave, Bora-Witoto, Piaroa-Sáliba, and Chocó.
-During the 1900s, initial research suggested that Nasa Yuwe was part of the Chibcha language family, which includes Arwako, Kogi, Wiwa, Tunebo, Motilone, Chimila, and Cuna.
+During the 1900s, initial research suggested that Nasa Yuwe was part of the Chibcha language family, which includes Arwako, Kogi, Wiwa, Tunebo, Motilone, Chimila, and Guna.
 However, Nasa Yuwe is now considered to constitute a small language family of its own—the Paezan languages.
 Today, many Misak live in some primarily Nasa settlements creating a situation of language contact and in some cases bilingualism.

 Agriculture is the basis of the Nasa economy and as such, they have been fighting to maintain their current land holdings and expand into their traditional lands.
 The language has been threatened by colonial policies for centuries, however recent positive attitudes toward the language have begun to reverse the tide of language extinction.
 The first threat to the language came in the 1600s with the introduction of compulsory Spanish language education in Colombia.

 The education system was designed to suppress Nasa Yuwe.
 The Colombian empire pushed assimilatory policies that forced citizenship upon indigenous people and forced schooling on them to 'civilize' them.
 Children who spoke in their native language were punished, in some cases by being forced to kneel on grains of corn for hours.
 Thus, people were forced to avoid their languages.